GDQuest/website/content/docs/documentation/power-sequencer/reference/index.md

 +++
 author = "nathan"
 date = "2018-01-01T19:47:10+01:00"
-description = "Blender Power Sequencer reference" title = "Reference" aliases = ["/blender/power-sequencer/docs/"]
-powerSequencer = true
+description = "A list of all the available features and shortcuts in Power Sequencer" title = "Power Sequencer Features" aliases = ["/blender/power-sequencer/docs/"] powerSequencer = true